PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 | Linux | ~/.config/PySimpleGUI/settings |
 | Mac | ~/Library/Application Support/PySimpleGUI/settings |

 When calling the User Settings APIs, if a parameter is named `filename`, you can specify a full path or just the filename.
 This will save you the trouble of having to split up your path and filename in your code.
-If you specify only the path, the the filename will be added to that path and named as defined earlier.
+If you specify only the path, then the filename will be added to that path and named as defined earlier.

 Like the rest of PySimpleGUI, the idea is for you to write as little code as possible.
 The default values for the filename and path should be fine for you to use.
 They will be stored in a location on your system that is meant to store user settings.